BOARD OF DIRECTORS

 My professional background includes over 35 years of management experience in private and not-for-profit sectors, as well as over 25 years of teaching and facilitating various groups, ranging from top management to elementary school students.

 Most recently, I worked with Sierra College and Ohlone College, where I was Dean of Workforce Development.
 Before that, my experience included 10 years as a training manager and consultant for several Silicon Valley organizations.
 Before moving to California in 1984, I was Vice President of Educational Services for the Midwest Industrial Management Association in Chicago, an organization with a membership of over 1,000 manufacturing firms.

 My education includes a B.A. from Knox College and a M.S. and a Ph.D. in Administration, Higher and Continuing Education from the University of Illinois.
 As a Board member for the Art League of Lincoln, I hope to use my skills to assist the League in achieving its goals through planning, facilitation, community outreach and building partnerships.

-On the business side, I currently serve as Vice President for the Downtown Lincoln Association, participate on several of the DLA committees, and have been instrumental in the production of the immensely successful Lincolnopoly game fundraiser.
+On the business side, founding member of the Downtown Lincoln Association (DLA), participate on several of the DLA committees, and have been instrumental in the production of the immensely successful Lincolnopoly game fundraiser.
 My company, Sierra Hills Framing, has won Best of the Best Awards from Lincoln News Messenger readers over different years in several different categories.
 I was honored to be selected Lincoln business man of the year and many other local and regional awards